 The reason why the final Atonement takes care of the problem of the Little Horn is a fascinating and important study.
 But the short version is that Christ cleanses all of His people of their record of sins, reuniting them with the Father and is given the kingdom, bringing an end to all earthly kingdoms.
 These actions take away Satan’s power over God’s people.
-Just as the earthly priest entered the temple from the east, the Atonement is the “tiding out of the east…” that troubles the Little Horn.
+Just as the earthly priest entered the temple from the east, Christ (the true High Priest) prepares His people so that He can make the Atonement and this is the “tiding out of the east…” that troubles the Little Horn.
 (Dan.
 11:44)

 It is often believed that when you look at time prophecies, you must use the year-for-a-day principle to interpret the amount of time.
 Though there are times when a prophetic period might be drawn out, for the most part using a day to represent a year is untrue.